FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Résumé

 An important message is also given by demonstrating the usefulness of ComBo discretizations for a rich set of different discretizations: FANS HEX8(R)/FFT-$Q_1$ Hex \cite{Leuschner2018,Schneider2017}, DFMG, staggered grid \cite{Schneider2016} the rotated grid scheme of Willot \cite{Willot2015}, and the classical Moulinec-Suquet scheme~\cite{MoulinecSuquet1994,MoulinecSuquet1998} were all used with success and building on the same implementation.
 The authors would like to emphasize that the approach is, however \textit{not} limited to FFT-based schemes: regular Finite Element and Finite Difference schemes could use them, too, yielding potential benefits without the intrusiveness of, e.g., the extended finite element method (X-FEM, e.g., \cite{Loehnert:2011}).
-The ease of use is also underlined by the MATLAB code (Appendix~\ref{app:matlab}).

-Related to the recent progress reported by \cite{Chen:2021}, the extension of our framework for interface mechanics in the small and finite strain setting is a promising route with major benefits due to the improved normal orientations cf. Section~\ref{sec:normal} are expected.
-In this context, we also think the improvement of the local solution and the phase-wise averages in the current study will lead to more accurate tractions and, hence, interface response.
+Related to the recent progress reported by \cite{Chen:2021}, the extension of our framework for interface mechanics in the small and finite strain setting is a promising route.
+Major benefits due to the improved normal orientations cf. Section~\ref{sec:normal} are expected: Both, the local solution fields as well as the (thereby influence) interfacial tractions are assumed to gain in accuracy.

+Last, an equivalent to composite boxels for materials with more than two phases are urgently needed, e.g., in order to deal with polycrystals.

 \bmhead{Supplementary information} The normal detection algorithm is available from \cite{github:combo:normal}.

 \bmhead{Acknowledgments} Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016.
 Contributions by Felix Fritzen are funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Heisenberg program - DFG-FR2702/8 - 406068690.
 We acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).